ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Bounding preprocessing for Quicksort

 We discuss a few specific examples that are shown in Table~\ref{tab:radixsort} for the setting $\ell_\sigma = 32$ (since we never sort more than $4$ billion elements due to speed constraints). \begin{itemize} \item If $\ell = 32$ as well, then our protocol saves a modest $1.4\%$ improvement in total communication and a significant $36\%$ improvement in communication rounds.
 In practice, the improved round complexity leads to substantially better performance, which we demonstrate empirically in both the LAN and WAN settings in Figure \ref{fig:ahi22-comparison}. \item If $\ell = 64$, then our protocol requires $22 \%$ more communication but decreases the number of rounds by $37 \%$.
 Once again, Figure \ref{fig:ahi22-comparison} shows empirically that \ours performs better in both the LAN and WAN settings when $\ell = 64$, although by a slimmer margin than with $\ell = 32$. \item If $\ell = 1$ then the constant additive overhead of input padding and permutation extraction makes our protocol inferior to Asharov et al. \end{itemize}

-\subsection{Bounding preprocessing for Quicksort}
+\section{Bounding preprocessing for Quicksort}

-In the two-party setting, we need to generate Beaver triples for the quicksort comparisons in the preprocessing phase.
-Quicksort involves a nondeterministic number of comparisons, but we would like to probabilistically bound the number of comparisons so we can generate triples ahead of time.
+In the two-party SH-DM setting, we need to preprocess Beaver triples for the quicksort comparisons.
+Quicksort involves a nondeterministic number of comparisons, but we would like to probabilistically bound the running time so we can generate sufficient triples ahead of tim (generating triples in a large batch is substantially faster than generate multiple smaller batches).
 For $n$ input elements, we generate Beaver triples for $2 n \lg n$ comparisons, which is sufficient approximately $99.9\%$ of the time.
-We make use of the work of McDiarmid et al. \cite{large-deviations-quicksort}, which discusses this exact problem in the case of a random pivot selection.
+We make use of the work of McDiarmid et al. \cite{large-deviations-quicksort}, which discusses this problem in the case of a random pivot selection.
 Since we shuffle the input list, our method of pivot selection chooses a random element, so the analysis applies.

 The expected number of comparisons $q_n$ for quicksort with uniformly random pivot selection as $n \to \infty$ is

 This says nothing about how concentrated the distribution is around this expectation.
 Let $Q_n$ be the random variable representing the actual number of comparisons required for a given run of quicksort.
 McDiarmid et al. \cite{large-deviations-quicksort} discuss the probability $p = \Pr\left[\left|Q_n/q_n - 1\right| > \varepsilon\right]$ describing the concentration.
 Here, $(\varepsilon+1)$ is the \textit{multiplicative} overhead over the expectation $q_n$.
 We want to solve for $\varepsilon$ as a function of both the input size $n$ and the probability $p$.
 We set the probability to a constant $p = 2^{-10}$.
 This is significantly larger than a typical statistical failure, because if we ``fail,'' we can simply generate more triples in the online phase with no impact on security and an acceptable performance penalty.
 The chosen value of $p$ makes our generated randomness sufficient for $99.9\%$ of executions.